 Dust Delete Data Acquisition

-Dust Delete Data used to erase dust spots can be appended to images in case sensor cleaning leaves dust on the sensor.
+Dust Delete Data used to erase dust spots can be appended to images.
 The Dust Delete Data is used by Digital Photo Professional (EOS software) to erase the dust spots automatically.

 - Use an RF or EF lens.